-In addition, the Company is required to pay a final payment fee equal to 2.75% of the aggregate amount of all term loan advances.
+In addition, the Company is required to pay on the respective Maturity Date or the date of an earlier prepayment a final payment fee equal to 2.75% of the aggregate original principal amount of the Term Loans being repaid, which remains consistent with the Existing Loan Agreement.
 The final payment fee is being accreted and amortized into interest expense using the effective interest rate method over the term of the loan.
-The effective interest rate for all tranches of the debt was approximately 22.5% as of March 31, 2024 and December 31, 2023, respectively.